AnanthaRajuC/anantharajuc.github.io/_posts/2021-06-26-Spring-Boot-MongoDB.markdown

 #### Sample Project

-[Spring Boot MongoDB](https://github.com/AnanthaRajuC/Spring-Boot-MongoDB) is the sample Spring Boot app i've used to illustrate the usage of MongoDB.
+[Spring Boot MongoDB](https://github.com/AnanthaRajuC/Spring-Boot-MongoDB) is the sample **CRUD** Spring Boot application i've used to illustrate the usage of MongoDB.

 | *Method*   |    |  *URL*                                                |
 |------------|----|-------------------------------------------------------|